gethinode/hinode/content/en/blog/markdown.md

 it is possible to use raw html in Markdown.
 For the most part it will work.
 Using Markdown in HTML, usually does not work very well, so it is best to use HTML tags.

-For security reasons, this options is disabled by default in HUGO, but enabled in Hinode by default.
+For security reasons, this option is disabled by default in HUGO, but enabled in Hinode by default.

 ```html
 <dl>